-Buttermilk-Honey Brined Turkey
+Buttermilk and Honey Brined Turkey

 Buttermilk has long been used as a tenderizing marinade for fried chicken, so when we ran across recipes for buttermilk-brined turkey we thought it was a concept we'd like to try.
 We decided to test our brine on two different types of turkey - a minimally processed fresh turkey, and a frozen turkey that had been injected with up to 7% turkey broth solution.
 Both our turkeys turned out moist, tender and full of flavor without being salty, which is good news for folks who can't find an unprocessed turkey and still want to give brining a try.
 Be sure to check our recipe notes for guidelines on preparing the brine for the two different types of birds.

-Buttermilk-Honey Brined Turkey
+Buttermilk and Honey Brined Turkey

 - Brine Ingredients:

 - 2 tablespoons kosher salt (2 teaspoons if using an injected turkey - see notes below)

 - 3 tablespoons sugar

 - Peel from 1 orange, cut into strips

 - 3-1/2 to 4 quarts buttermilk

 - 3 sprigs fresh rosemary